HybriD3-database/HybriD3/docs/Instructions for adding new datasets.rst

 -----------------------------------------------------

 Crystallographic information files (CIFs) are a standardized file format, generated after collecting and solving diffraction data (generally, X-ray diffraction or neutron diffraction).
 Information on the atomic structure of a material, along with the measurement conditions, can be found in the CIFs.
 Also, one CIF can contain information on multiple structures.
 These files are usually submitted with manuscripts to journals and are expected to be peer-reviewed before publication.
 Prior to including any CIF in the HybriD3 database, it is critical to ensure that the copyright holder of each particular CIF has agreed that we are allowed to include the CIF.
 CIFs are not just bare data (i.e., they do not just state trivial numbers but rather contain a great deal of specific text) and they are clearly and legitimately subject to copyright.
 Including CIFs from other, external databases, for example, is usually not permitted and individual permission from the authors must be sought to include a format that is not the same CIF as stored in an existing database.

 Where can you find the CIF?

 There are three possible locations –

 1. “Supporting/Supplementary Information (SI)” section of the paper.
 In this case, it is usually necessary to obtain permission from the author(s) to include the CIF file in HybriD\ :sup:`3`.
 Please be mindful of the authors' hard work to obtain their data in the first place.
 In HybriD\ :sup:`3`, we hope that disseminating such data with permission of the authors is helpful and broadens the visibility of their work, but the decision is clearly theirs.

 2. Rarely, some authors do put CIF as texts in the SI pdf.
 If no CIF is found in the paper, but the content suggests that there should be one(s), check the pdf of SI.
 As before, the permission of the authors is usually needed in order to be allowed to reproduce the CIF in the HybriD\ :sup:`3` database.

 3. Lastly, there are a few large online repositories.
 For example, the Cambridge Crystallographic Data Centre (CCDC; http://ccdc.cam.ac.uk/structures/), or the Crystallography Open Database (COD; http://crystallography.net/cod/search.html), let us search for structures with the paper’s DOI.
 As mentioned above, using these services always requires abiding by their copyright rules.
 We are not simply allowed to upload a database's CIF to the HybriD\ :sup:`3` Database unless the general copyright rules of that database unambiguously permit this.
 Usually, we do not have this permission.
 In such cases, the best path is still to write to the corresponding author of the paper for permission.

 What to do with the CIF?

 Once a CIF is available with permission, several next steps are needed for inclusion in HybriD\ :sup:`3`.
 First, open the file in any visualization software, such as JMol [http://jmol.sourceforge.net], VESTA [http://jp-minerals.org/vesta], or Mercury [http://ccdc.cam.ac.uk/solutions/csd-core/components/mercury/].
 Each software offers many features, so going through the software documentation might be helpful.
 At this step, note the number of structures available in the CIF.

 Then, open the same file using a text editor (right-click – open with – any text editor of your choice).
 It’s better to use a text editor that lets you search (ctrl+f or cmd+f) for keywords.

 Note the following information* –

 1. Crystal system (search for “system”)

 2. Space group (search for “space group”) [If there is a suffix in the notation, type it in the first bracket. e.g., for Pnm2\ :sub:`1`, type it as -  Pnm2(1)]

 3. The color of the crystal (search for “colour” or “color”)

 4. The shape of the crystal (search for “description” or “shape”)

 5. Radiation type and wavelength (search for “wavelength”)

 6. Measurement temperature (search for “temperature”) [be sure to note the error in measurement]

 7. Errors in lattice parameters [Errors can be inputted simply by typing them in the bracket with the parameters.
-E.g., typing “18.617(4)” in add data page will show up as 18.617(±0.004) when the dataset is published]
+E.g., typing “18.617(4)” in add data page will show up as 18.617(±0.004) when the dataset is published]/ :sup: `#`.

 As always, please include the original reference to the authors' work (typically, a journal reference) in the HybriD\ :sup:`3` database along with the data for proper reproducibility, attribution, and further details.

 * If there is more than one structure, be sure to correctly associate the noted information with the corresponding structure.
 Some of these details may also be available in the main paper or SI.

 # Errors in lattice parameters are updated automatically when CIFs containing single structures are directly uploaded from the “ADD Data” page without any conversion.

 --------------------